McMasterRS/ws_web-design-guide/theming.md

 export default themeOptions
 ```

 Save this file and go back to your browser.
 Your SPA will be automatically updated to use the Heritage Maroon color in lieu of the default MUI blue color.
-The buttons and the file picker on the main index page will now have rounder corners as well:
+The buttons and the file picker on the main page will now have rounder corners as well:

 ![color-index](assets/img/color-index.png)